amitamrutiya/Multi_Game/README.md

 ## Contribution

-Feel free to contribute to existing projects or add new projects that would benefit the GoLang learning community.
+Feel free to contribute to existing projects or add new projects that would benefit the Flutter learning community.

 Happy coding! 🚀